Updated: Aug 5

 So why are productions being shot internationally?

 Low costs and tax incentives.
 Period.
-Places outside of the UK and Canada that Hollywood tend to flock to include: France, Germany, Mexico, Italy, China, Australia, and Spain.
+Places outside of the UK and Canada that Hollywood tends to flock to include: France, Germany, Mexico, Italy, China, Australia, and Spain.
 These are just a few of the many.
 It doesn’t take much researching online to see why these countries attract Hollywood productions.
-My last film I made was shot in Mexico.
+The last award-winning short film I made was shot in Mexico, which is used to pitch our feature.)

 Producers in LA will be the first ones to tell you that they would love to shoot local.
 But because of all the hoops you have to jump through to shoot in California -- permits, taxes, restrictions -- it makes more sense to move production elsewhere.

-The following information is based off of the state’s film commissions page.
+The following information is based on the state’s film commissions page.

 (some if these figures have already fluctuated since my research)